Retailer Comparison | BY Ethan

 |AGL Energy||Residential Essentials Saver (AGL Energy)||$ 1893|

 We’ll take a trip up north to Queensland for our next comparison, and AGL has managed to claw one back.
-Based on our calculations, we’ve got Energy Aus No Frills beating AGL Residential Essentials Plus by the narrow margin of $4 a year.
+Based on our calculations, we’ve got AGL Residential Essentials Plus beating Energy Aus No Frills by the massive margin of $100 a year.
 Not a huge saving to be had by switching from one to the other in Queensland.